D&D Attack Roll Roller (To Hit)

 4. Press Roll Attack or hit the space bar to roll the d20.
 The app displays both dice, your attack bonus, and the final result.

-5. Review the outcome banner to check for natural 20 critical hits, natural 1 critical failures, or simple hit/miss information.
+5. Review the outcome banner to check for natural 20 critical hits, natural 1 automatic misses, or simple hit/miss information.

 Features for Tabletop Combat